khovansky-al/qr-screen-capture/README.md

 # QR Screen Capture

-This is a demo of recognizing QR codes in-browser using the Screen Capture API, namely `getDeviceMedia`.
+This is a demo of recognizing QR codes in-browser using the Screen Capture API, namely `getDisplayMedia`.

 It is based on [stream-display](https://github.com/khovansky-al/stream-display) and [jsQR](https://github.com/cozmo/jsQR) libraries.
 It should work in **Chrome**, **Firefox**, **Edge Mobile** and **Opera for Android**.